FuzzyLogician27/FactorySorter/README.md

 # FactorySorter

 This project contains a program to sort a random array using the user's choice of sorting algorithms.
+This project was created by [Ahmed Idris](https://github.com/coffeeandcodee), [Andrew Ma](https://github.com/andrew2984), [Danyal Saleh](https://github.com/danymcdan0), [Jacob Banyard](https://github.com/JSB-22), and [Patrick Ardagh-Walter](https://github.com/FuzzyLogician27).

+## How To Use

+Build and run the solution file, and then input the type of sort algorithm and the size of the array according to the on-screen instructions.

 ## File Structure